sailscastshq/docs.sailscasts.com/docs/pellicule/define-video-config.md

 The audio path is resolved relative to the component file.
 Supported formats include MP3, WAV, AAC, and any format FFmpeg supports.

 ::: tip
-Audio does not affect video duration.
-If audio is shorter, it ends early.
-If longer, it's truncated to match the video length.
+By default, audio does not affect video duration.
+If you want the soundtrack to define total length, render with `-A` / `--duration-from-audio`.
+Audio that is still shorter than the final video ends early; audio that is longer is truncated to match the resolved duration.
 :::

 ## How It Works